Maintaining Literacy in a Digital World

 Team

-• The student interface didn't exist when external content vendors began building activity templates, so authoring and student design had to proceed in parallel, each informing the other.
+• No fixed reference point: the student interface didn't exist when external vendors began building, so authoring and student design had to proceed in parallel

-• Accessibility couldn't be a final-sprint checkbox: WCAG AA compliance had to be embedded into every interaction model, including a floating annotation palette that needed to be fully keyboard-navigable.
+• Accessibility from day one: WCAG AA had to be embedded throughout, including a floating annotation palette requiring full keyboard navigation

 I took over this project after teacher research had already been completed by another designer.
 In a project full of open questions, that research gave me the structural anchor I needed before a single screen was designed.